digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 In the following, packages whose LF version does not support upgrades (1.15 and earlier) and utility packages are ignored.
-Everything is as if they didn’t exist for the purposes of the package validity check.
+Everything is as if they didn't exist for the purposes of the package validity check.

 Upon upload to a participant, a DAR is checked against previously uploaded DARs for upgrade validity.
 More precisely, for every package